parablack/CryptoSideChannel.jl/docs/src/types/logging.md

 Most operations on integers can also be performed on instances of `GenericLog`.
 By default, this includes the most common operations like calculations, array accesses, and more.
 However, it is easy to extend this functionality to other methods if desired.
 See the chapter on [Defining new methods for `GenericLog` types](@ref extending_log_funs) for more details.

-It may be useful to extract the content of a `GenericLog` type, for example at the end of a cryptographic calculation.
+It may be useful to extract the content of a `GenericLog` type, for example, at the end of a cryptographic calculation.
 ```@docs
 Logging.extractValue
 ```